 Projects will give you a broad introduction to materials and specialist jewellery and silversmithing techniques.

 You will also:

 - study Design and Screen Cultures courses

-- be able to choose an option course from the wider University, subject to availability
+- be able to choose an optional course from the wider University, subject to availability

-Alongside Design and Screen Cultures courses, option courses are available from within the wider university.
+Alongside Design and Screen Cultures courses, optional courses are available from within the wider university.